TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Protocols.md

-## XMPP

-> An open source persistent publish/subscribe protocol that can also be tunneled over HTTP.
-Data is encoded in XML, thus it includes a huge code size footprint for the device

 ## 6LoWPAN

 > 6LoWPAN is an acronym of IPv6 over Low power Wireless Personal Area Networks.
 6LoWPAN is the name of a concluded working group in the Internet area of the IETF.
 Wikipedia